ukwa/domain-crawler/README.md

 This repo contains the code required to operate the UKWA domain crawler.
 Each year's code is intended to be collected here - the current and only year captured currently is 2024, in the `aws_dc2024/` directory.
 The instructions below are expected to be run within the year directory - all command lines below will need to be amended to match the actual, corresponding files.

+Prior to beginning the setup of the domain crawler, ensure that the `domain-crawler-config` repo is available.
+Our standard path for this is `~/github/domain-crawler-config/`.
+The information within this repo should be checked to ensure it is accurate and appropriate for this domain crawl.

 Before running the deploy script:
 - Copy a past .env file and edit the values for this server.
 - Ensure that the new .env file name includes this server's name so that it can be easily identified (e.g., `aws_dc2024_crawler08-prod.env`)